 3.1 Choosing the sites

 Consideration of the types of site needed for this study along with being conscious of the limiting factors that could be constraining when collecting the original data were important in choosing the amount and location of sites for this study.
-The sites required to collect data for this study were all villages, which are by definition rural, therefore could not be part of any urban area, town or fringe.
+The sites were all villages, which are by definition rural, therefore could not be part of any urban area, town or fringe.
 As a way of measuring the importance of pubs and effects of pub closure in these villages two differing categories of villages needed to be selected, villages that contain pubs and villages that have suffered from pub closures and no longer have any.
 These villages acted as case studies for this investigation.
 All the villages had to be within a certain range so that they could be reached by a short car journey or preferably on foot.
-The decision on the amount of villages to collect data from was reached after considering how many villages could be studied to the extent needed to collect appropriate data whilst also considering the time and travel constraints that would affect the amount of research that could be suitably carried out.
-The decision on collecting data from 4 villages, two that contained 2 or more pubs and 2 that have suffered pub closures was reached and used for the study.
+The decision of the amount of villages from which to collect data was reached after considering how many villages could be studied to the extent needed to collect appropriate data whilst also considering the time and travel constraints that would affect the amount of research that could be suitably carried out within the time frame.
+The decision was made to collect data from 4 villages, two that contained 2 or more pubs and 2 that have suffered pub closures.
 Collecting data from only 2 villages was deemed insufficient and would be less valid method because only one case study for each category of village would be studied therefore the data collected could not be compared to that of similar villages.
-Collecting data from 6 villages would have been preferable because collecting results from more sitesthis would have given more reliable results due a greater range of data. that could be collected.
+6 villages would have been preferable because this would have given more reliable results due a greater range of data.
 However due to factors surrounding the data collection process, 6 sites was not feasible.
 The time available for data collection meant that studying 6 sites may not have been achievable because less time could be spent collecting data from each site.
 Also 6 sites would have meant that 2 more suitable villages would have needed to be found and would have been further afield and more difficult to travel to.
 The 4 villages chosen to collect data from were Sacriston, Shotton Colliery, Witton Gilbert, and Lanchester.

 3.2: Interviews